|Total Above-ground living area||1224|

 ALL = Entire Level

-Due to licensing agreements, this home may not be built in Hancock County, Maine.
+Due to a licensing agreement, this house may not be built in Hancock County, Maine

 Front Elevation For Lakeside Guest House